matthewmueller/joy/Readme.md

 ## Tradeoffs

-**Golly is learn once, write everywhere.
-Not a write once, run everywhere**
+**Go runs Golly code, but Golly may not run Go code**

 Just because your code is running in Go does not mean it will run on Golly without modification.
 For everything that browserify & webpack brought to the community,they also brought with it mysteriously large builds.

 Golly aims to generate clean, minimal & performant ES3 code that works in every browser.
 It will not jump hoops to make your Go code work inside the browser.
 GopherJS is much better suited for that task.

-**Golly doesn't include Go's standard library**
+**Golly doesn't include Go's wonderful standard library**

 All 3rd party packages are opt-in.
 This is to make sure that our builds remain purposeful and small.
+Over time, Golly will add compatibility with certain standard library packages where it makes sense.